AddoSolutions/University-of-Akron-iCounselor/README.md

 iCounselor
 ==============================

-Built with the initial intenet of use with the University of Akron
+Built with the initial intent of use with the University of Akron

 # Class Questions